• Skip to main content

 • Class 12

-• NCERT Solutions
+• NCERT SOL

-Home » Class 11 » Chemistry » p-Block Elements » Anomalous Properties Of Boron
+Home » Class 11 » Chemistry » p-Block Elements » Anomalous Properties of Boron

-Anomalous Properties Of Boron
+Anomalous Properties of Boron

-Boron ,the first member of group 13 elements, shows anomalous behaviour and differ from rest of the members of its family.
+Boron, the first member of group 13 elements, shows anomalous behaviour and differ from rest of the members of its family.
 The main reason for this difference are :

 1) exceptionally small atomic and ionic size.